|Author:||Sorting Last Post on Top ↓ Message:||

 And honestly, some of my silly suggestions worked, for me anyways.
 I haven't smoked for almost 9 years (and I lost 50 pounds at the same time, to boot!), and I haven't purged in I guess it's been almost 16, 17 years.
 (Yeah, I have binged a good bit, which is why I'm heavier again - that, and I didn't keep up with my exercise as I should have.
 It does show that, even though we may not actively participate in the eating disorder anymore, the reasons for the problem in the first place are still there, and those need to be addressed.
 Mine was partly because my life was so tumultuous at the time, that the bulemia was the only thing I felt I really COULD control at the time.
 And, by God - right or wrong, I was gonna!)
 However, this time around, I don't have any desire to go back to the bulemia.
 The biggest reason that brought that to a head was I had to be rushed to the hospital because they thought I was having a heart attack - I was in my very early 30's at the time - and it was actually because I had purged so much over the year before I'd quit doing it, that I caused a hole in my esophagus, and coupled with dangerously low electrolytes, the emergency room doctors said had I not come in when I did, and had the terrible pain that everyone had suspected was a heart attack, I might have been dead a couple weeks later.
 (The bulemia had gotten much worse over that last year, even though I kept saying I could control and stop, and was going to do so, it just escalated.
 The only thing that stopped me was being rushed to the hospital.
 Something I hope no one else will have to get to before they see they have to get past this.)
 Well, I kept that emergency room bracelet in my medicine cabinet for many years after, to remind myself why I could never binge and purge again.
 That, and the sight of my then - six - year - old daughter crying her eyes out because she thought her mommy was dying woke me up outta my life-stupor with a start.
 (Being a single parent, I had no money for therapy, though while trying to find help that I could afford (which I wasn't able to), I came across a wonderful woman therapist who, even though I couldn't afford to see her, generously talked with me on the phone for over an hour, and gave me some clues as to how I could try to overcome this myself.
 It helped, more than she will ever know.
 However, as I said, just stopping doesn 't solve everything - investigating why we do it in the first place still has to be resolved.
 And that ain't easy, to face demons that still rear their head, sometimes.)

-I just wanted to add, to an already very informative and helpful reply from McRick, that as hard as it is - and we truly DO know what you are going through - you can do this - you CAN! - and come out ahead on the other side.
+Anyway, I've talked too much - I am a rambler! - I will stop inundating you with my ca-ca. I just wanted to add, to an already very informative and helpful reply from McRick, that as hard as it is - and we truly DO know what you are going through - you can do this - you CAN! - and come out ahead on the other side.
 Good luck to you.

 Edited by: LISSAFAITH1959 at: 10/13/2008 (23:41)